wilmerx5/archie-bolden/README.md

 ## Demostration

- https://www.youtube.com/watch?v=fGwXqfjV5Qc&ab_channel=lewildev
+ You can find a demostrataion of how to use the app here: https://www.youtube.com/watch?v=fGwXqfjV5Qc&ab_channel=lewildev

 **Job Board Mini** is a lightweight WordPress plugin created to manage and display job listings through a custom post type and easy-to-use shortcodes.
 This plugin provides a clean layout using Tailwind CSS and includes sample data to help get started quickly.